 70 years of achievement

 Trafinz has a 70-year record of achievement.
-One of New Zealand’s older local authority based organisations, it began life as the New Zealand Traffic Institute, to represent those councils with their own departments for the enforcement of both traffic and parking regulations.
+One of New Zealand’s older local authority-based organisations, it began life as the New Zealand Traffic Institute, to represent those councils with their own departments for the enforcement of both traffic and parking regulations.

 What has Trafinz done?